Kenitra: Ancient history

-The history of the city begins with the foundation of a trading-post by the Carthaginian, known back then as Thamusida.
-Under the Antonine dynasty, a Venus temple was built there.
+The history of the city begins with the foundation of a trading post by Carthaginian explorer Hanno.
+It was known back then as Thamusida.

-Before the French protectorate, the Kasbah Mahdiyya was the only construction in the area where the modern city can today be found.

 Colonial and recent history

 In March 1912 the French government and the Sultan of Morocco, Abd al-Hafid, signed the Treaty of Fez.
 Because of his growing unpopularity, the Sultan asked the French government for protection against the Berber rebel tribes surrounding Fez.
 France appointed Hubert Lyautey resident-general in Morocco.

 General Lyautey restored peace and order to the country after crushing the tribal uprising.
 After safely moving the Sultan from Fez to the current capital city, Rabat, Lyautey began his task of civilian administration.

 One of the first preoccupations of General Lyautey was to build ports along the inhabitable Atlantic coast where there were no natural harbors.
 He established Port Lyautey in 1912 as a French military fort and town.
 Its port, at the mouth of the Sebou river, was opened in 1913.
 It soon became the best river port in Morocco.
 Kenitra draws its name from a culvert built at Fouarat lake upstream of the kasbah.
 This culvert was destroyed in 1928.
 In 1933, the French officially named the locale "Port Lyautey".

 It was renamed "Quneitra" in 1956 as Morocco gained its independence.
 The city has grown rapidly to be a shipping centre for agricultural produce (mainly fruit), fish, timber, and lead and zinc ores.
 The city's industrial area lies upstream of the port.